 If negative thoughts and feeling start to become overwhelming and it starts to feel difficult to do everyday activities, then this could mean that your mental health needs some support.
-While there is no single trigger, when feelings become unmanageable they can give rise to new, or exacerbate existing, mental health issues.
-Workplace support and intervention can help people manage this (see page 11 for some practical examples).
+When feelings become unmanageable, they can give rise to new, or exacerbate existing, mental health issues.
+Workplace support and intervention can help people manage this.